AbdelrhmanSayed2000/Actual-vs-forecast-/README.md

 Sales trends over 2008 and 2009 with forecasts, showing quarterly performance (e.g., $13.4M in Q4 2009).
 Sales distribution by country, with the United States leading at $53.2M.
 A geographical view of customer distribution by country and state.
-Built using [mention the tool, e.g., Power BI/Tableau], this project demonstrates skills in data analysis, visualization, and business intelligence.
+Built using Power BI, this project demonstrates skills in data analysis, visualization, and business intelligence.
 Ideal for portfolio showcasing or learning purposes.